seanbrereton/EDEN/functional_spec/funtional_spec.md

 ### 1.2 Glossary

-C#
+**C#**
-: C# is a general-purpose, multi-paradigm programming language encompassing strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.
+- C# is a general-purpose, multi-paradigm programming language encompassing strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.

-Monogame
+**Monogame**
-: Monogame is a C# framework based commonly used by developers for its graphical capabilities.
+- Monogame is a C# framework based commonly used by developers for its graphical capabilities.

-Machine learning
+**Machine learning**
-: Machine learning is the scientific study of algorithms and statistical models that computer systems use to perform a specific task without using explicit instructions, relying on patterns and inference instead.
+- Machine learning is the scientific study of algorithms and statistical models that computer systems use to perform a specific task without using explicit instructions, relying on patterns and inference instead.
 It is seen as a subset of artificial intelligence.

-Artificial neural network
+**Artificial neural network**
-: Artificial neural networks are computing systems that are inspired by the networks of neurons that make up biological brains.
+- Artificial neural networks are computing systems that are inspired by the networks of neurons that make up biological brains.
 They have inputs that go through some amount of hidden layers, the weights and biases of which determine the outputs.

-Neuron
+**Neuron**
-: In an artificial neural network, a neuron is a function that receives some amount of inputs to produce an output.
+- In an artificial neural network, a neuron is a function that receives some amount of inputs to produce an output.

-Crossover
+**Crossover**
-: Crossover is a genetic operator used to generate new offspring using the combined genetic information of two parents.
+- Crossover is a genetic operator used to generate new offspring using the combined genetic information of two parents.

 ## 2. General Description

----

 ### 2.1 System Functions